espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Silkspinner's Shield.md

 * * *

 **Effect** You animate the silkspinner's shield.
 Eight spider legs sprout from the shield's rim, granting you a climb Speed of 25 feet until the end of your next turn.
 Additionally, the spinnerets animate and produce silk for 1 minute.
 Successful shield bash Strikes made with the silkspinner's shield during this time entangle the target in silk.
 The target takes a -10-foot circumstance penalty to its Speeds for 1 round.
-If your Strike was a critical hit, the target becomes [[Immobilized]] for 1 round instead.
+If your Strike was a critical hit, the target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]] for 1 round instead.
 Regardless, the target can attempt to Escape (DC 30) to end the effect early.

 | Hardness | HP | BT |
 | --- | --- | --- |